 To start, you will learn about tapestry terms and then different tapestry loom options, from frame looms to floor looms, and the pros and cons of each as well as a tutorial on how to make a PVC loom with tension control for around $20.
 Then we make three projects which each focus on fundamental techniques that will set you up for success in creating your own woven artworks after the course is done.
 I also show you how to finish your warp and weft ends and how to mount your tapestries to a wall.

 Vancouver Yarn is lovingly maintained by Janna Maria at Everlea Yarn

-In the VY newsletter you get the monthly inside scoop on upcoming events, new locally designed patterns, locally produced articles, content and more.
+In our quarterly Vancouver Yarn newsletter you get the inside scoop on upcoming events, new locally designed patterns, locally produced articles, content and more.
 Your first email comes with two discount codes.

 The Everlea Yarn Guide to Vancouver Yarn is a free resource which links you to local DIY textile shops and designers as well as artists and makers which are local to greater Vancouver BC, unceded Coast Salish territory, and throughout so-called British Columbia.
-We also list online shops and designers Canada-wide.
+I also list online shops and designers from around the country.